 The Nomination Committee may use any type of resources that it considers to be appropriate to the performance of its task, including external advice, and receives appropriate funding to that end.

-The Nomination Committee acts for both Belfius Bank and Belfius Insurance.
+The Nomination Committee acts for Belfius Bank, Belfius Insurance, Corona and Belfius Investment Partners.

-B. Remuneration committee
+2. Remuneration Committee